SraavyaPradeep/Automated-Video-Upload-Youtube-v3/README.md

 (6) Modify line - of the Python File to include the path to your JSON file

-(7) Modify the information.txt file to fit your video's information
+(7) Modify the information.txt file to include your video's information

 # Running upload.sh